googlefonts/chws_tool/README.md

 This tool adds the OpenType
 [`chws`], [`vchw`], [`halt`], and [`vhal`] features to OpenType fonts if any of these features are missing.
-Please see [east-asian-sapcing] for details of these features.
+Please see [east-asian-spacing] for details of these features.

-This tool uses the [east-asian-sapcing] package as its core engine, and has following advantages:
+This tool uses the [east-asian-spacing] package as its core engine, and has following advantages:
 * Simpler API and command line options.
 * Supports CJK fonts at [fonts.google.com] in its built-in [config].